mobahug/mobahug/README.md

 <!-- 👯 I’m looking to collaborate
 - 🤔 I’m looking for hel
-- 💬 As
+- 💬 A
-- 📫 How tdgskmertysas
+- 📫 How tdgskmertys
 - 😄 Prknoasfasd
 - ⚡ Fun fa
   ##⚡️ A